polymer-dart/polymer_autonotify/README.md

 ```

 This can be annoying.
 Expecially if you have many of those classes around that were already annotated for `observe`.
-But don't worry! `polymer_autonotify` will come in help with a nice transformer that should be run *before* `observe` transformer and that will add `polymer-dart` mixin and annotations for you on object already prepared for `observe`.
+But don't worry! `polymer_autonotify` come in handy with a nice transformer that should be run *before* `observe` transformer and that will add `polymer-dart` mixin and annotations for you on object already prepared for `observe`.

 This way previous users of `observe` (that already have their object annotated for it) will have nothing to change to use their code with the new `polymer-dart` and `polymer-autonotify`.